danielsaidi/website_danielsaidi/pages/opensource.md

   <h1>Open Source</h1>

   <p>
-    Here are some of my open-source projects that I currently maintain.
-For more details, please have a look at my <a href="{{ site.urls.github }}">GitHub</a> profile.
+    Here are some open-source projects that I actively maintain.
+For more details and archived projects, please have a look at my <a href="{{ site.urls.github }}">GitHub</a> profile.
   </p>

   <p>